Khizar2004/Loreleaf/backend/tests-readme.md

 ## Testing Focus Areas

-My tests thoroughly cover these critical components:
+My tests thoroughly cover these critical backend components:

-### 1. API Controllers
+### 1. Authentication Controller

-The controller tests verify:
+The authController tests verify:
-- Proper request handling and validation
+- User registration with proper validation
-- Correct response formatting and status codes
+- Login with JWT token generation
-- Error handling and appropriate error responses
+- Proper error handling for invalid credentials
-- Business logic implementation
+- User info retrieval for authenticated users

-### 2. Authentication
+### 2. Graph Controller

-The auth tests ensure:
+The graphController tests ensure:
-- User registration works correctly
+- Knowledge graph data is properly returned
-- Login generates valid JWT tokens
+- Analytics data is correctly aggregated
-- Protected routes reject unauthorized access
+- Only authorized users can access graph data

-- Password hashing and verification is secure
+### 3. Auth Middleware

-### 3. Middleware
+The middleware tests confirm:

-Middleware tests confirm:
+- Routes are properly protected from unauthorized access
-- JWT validation properly protects routes
+- Valid JWT tokens grant access to protected routes
-- Error handling for invalid/expired tokens
+- Invalid or expired tokens are rejected
-- Request processing and modification works as expected
+- Proper error responses are sent for authentication failures

 ## Mocking Strategy

 To isolate units for testing, I use:

 - Prisma client mocks for database operations
-- JWT mocks for authentication testing
+- JWT mocks for token generation and verification
-- Request/response mocks for controller testing
+- Express request/response mocks

 Example from authController tests: